CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 110.Ti=Amendment to Directive (EU) 2020/1828

-110.0.sec=In Annex I to Directive (EU) 2020/1828 of the European Parliament and of the Council {FtNt.58.Xnum}, the following point is added:
+110.0.sec=In Annex {Annex.I.Xnum} to Directive (EU) 2020/1828 of the European Parliament and of the Council {FtNt.58.Xnum}, the following point is added:

 110.1.sec=‘(68) Regulation (EU) 2024/1689 of the European Parliament and of the Council of 13 June 2024 laying down harmonised rules on artificial intelligence and amending Regulations (EC) No 300/2008, (EU) No 167/2013, (EU) No 168/2013, (EU) 2018/858, (EU) 2018/1139 and (EU) 2019/2144 and Directives 2014/90/EU, (EU) 2016/797 and (EU) 2020/1828 (Artificial Intelligence Act) (OJ L, 2024/1689, 12.7.2024, ELI: http://data.europa.eu/eli/reg/2024/1689/oj).’.